 Is Divorce Mediation In San Diego Right for You?

-We believe that divorce mediation is the way of the future.
+Our San Diego divorce mediation attorneys believe that mediation is the way of the future.
 Based on our experience, couples are generally more willing to comply with a solution they have agreed to themselves rather than having a third party dictate how they will conduct future important aspects of their lives.
 Mediation can also provide a sense of closure to a relationship which has gone sour.
 The process of divorce is one of the most difficult times in life, and finding the energy to work towards a mutually cooperative agreement is sometimes impossible.

 We aim to help both parties work through the legal issues so that, on a going forward basis, they can reasonably co-parent their children and divide their assets in an atmosphere that is cooperative with a professional who helps to deflate the emotions.
 Mediation avoids the conflict of “you vs. me” polarization of the court system because the divorce agreement is worked out and mutually agreed upon by both spouses.
 Divorce mediation focuses more on solutions and the future.
 It is not intended to bring you and your spouse back together.
 The process of mediation helps draw up a plan for living apart; the mediator’s job is to help each of you get on with your lives as separate individuals.

 Mediation is a confidential, practical and effective way to resolve problems with the help of an impartial third party such as a San Diego divorce mediation attorney.
 It is a non-adversarial, informal and flexible approach to conflict resolution, where the parties generally communicate directly; the role of the mediator is to facilitate communication between the parties, assist them in focusing on the real issues of the dispute and generate options for settlement.